Laxdip/WatchByte/README.md

 # WatchByte

-> Know who touched your PC while you were gone.

 A Windows activity monitor that logs every program launched, folder accessed, and file opened and takes a screenshot for each event.
 Built for students and security enthusiasts who want to know if someone used their PC without permission.

 ---